sucharush/ODE-solvers/README.md

 - `model_problem_test.cc`: contains tests focusing on the model problem.
 In each execution of this test, a random variable between 0 and 1 is produced, and then all solvers are tested on the model problem defined by this variable.
 - `polynomial_test.cc`: contains tests on a specific polynomial function, for all solvers.

-All tests that consist of testing the solvers rely on testing the difference between the actual solution and the approximated one.
+All tests that consist of testing the solvers rely on testing the difference between the analytical solution and the approximated one.
 The tests should pass, also the tolerance threshold for the error is quite high (1e-2).
 Note that some solvers are also more or less precise, and may require a smaller step size.

 ## Limitations